Srugim: Season 1

 Yifat and Hodaya, who went to an all-girls school together, now share an apartment in Katamon, the hub of religious singles' social life in Jerusalem.
 Yifat meets Nati, a childhood friend who is now a doctor, and he introduces the two women to his roommate, Amir, a recently divorced teacher.
 Reut, an accountant who is also a religious feminist, joins their small band.
-The five are all Religious Zionist, unmarried, and in their late twenties or early thirties; they must cope with a society that expects people to get married while young.
+The five are all Orthodox Jews, unmarried, and in their late twenties or early thirties; they must cope with a society that expects people to get married while young.

 Yifat falls for Nati, who seems oblivious.
 When she confesses her feelings, he admits he knew it all along but does not reciprocate.
 Hodaya, who is becoming less pious, meets Avri, a secular archaeologist; they date, but Hodaya hides her religious lifestyle from him.
 Amir must deal with the stigma of being divorced, which hampers his chances to enter a new relationship; when he encounters his divorcée, Na'ama, their mutual loneliness leads them to have sex.
 They must divorce again in a Rabbinical court.
 Reut wants to chant the haftorah, and she convinces the initially reluctant Yochai to teach her.
 Though rejecting the notion of a woman chanting at first, he soon becomes enamored with her.
 When he cannot control himself and kisses Reut, he immediately proposes marriage.
 Unsure, she decides to keep dating him and sees another man simultaneously.
 Hodaya profanes the Sabbath for the first time in her life and then lets Avri drive her to the beach, where she tells him the truth.

 Reut begins to lose interest in Yochai.
 Although intending to consummate her relationship with Avri, Hodaya flinches at the last moment, and she decides to end their romance, stating that the differences between them are too great.
 Tired of Jerusalem, Yifat moves to a quiet settlement.
 Amir begins visiting Yifat, and the two become close friends.
 Nati tries to approach her again, angering Amir.
 The two come to blows, but eventually they reconcile.
 Amir and Yifat decide to marry.
 After meeting up with her niece, who was evicted from Gaza and who consequently lost her faith, Hodaya resolves to disaffiliate.
 Reut breaks up with Yochai and goes on a long trip to India.